stanleycyang/stanleycyang.github.io/_posts/2015-10-04-react-native-tutorial-with-navigation-and-animation.markdown

 <hr />
 <br />

+Let's take a minute and explain what the [PanResponder](https://facebook.github.io/react-native/docs/panresponder.html) API is all about.

+It is a library in React Native that recognizes simple touch gestures, and allows us to track how a user is interacting with the application.

+Today, we will use this library to allow us to build a draggable square within this application.
+If you aren't excited now, you should be.

 Write this code into `PanResponder.js`:

 {% highlight js %}
 const React = require('react-native')

-const {
+// Remember to load in the PanResponder Library! const {
   Component,
   StyleSheet,